-SecondHandSongs is a database of originals, cover songs, sampled songs and sampling songs.
+SecondHandSongs is building the most comprehensive source of cover song information, by means of a database of originals, cover songs, sampled songs and sampling songs.

-It's an advanced database which stores the data in a reusable and maintainable way, and which is interconnected to many other online databases.
+This advanced database stores the data in a reusable and maintainable way, and which is interconnected to many other online databases.

 What is a performance?